lazycuh/angular-tooltip/README.md

 ## Tooltip placement

-There are 2 supported placement values: `Placement.VERTICAL` (`vertical`) and `Placement.HORIZONTAL` (`horizontal`). `Placement.VERTICAL` will either place the tooltip at the bottom or top of the anchor element depending on which side has enough space for the tooltip to not be cutoff.
-Similarly, `Placement.VERTICAL` will either place the tooltip at the right or left of the anchor element depending on which side has enough space for the tooltip to not be cutoff.
-By default, `Placement.VERTICAL` is used and the tooltip is placed at the bottom of the anchor.
+There are 2 supported placement values: `vertical` and `horizontal`. `vertical` will either place the tooltip at the bottom or top of the anchor element depending on which side has enough space for the tooltip to not be cutoff.
+Similarly, `horizontal` will either place the tooltip at the right or left of the anchor element depending on which side has enough space for the tooltip to not be cutoff.
+By default, `vertical` is used and the tooltip is placed at the bottom of the anchor.

 ## Using `TooltipDirective`